 It’s frighteningly easy to lose touch with what’s happening in your stores, but the right technology can help you lessen the probability of oversights.
 Compliant IA is a platform designed for 2-way, trackable communication between head office and brick and mortar locations.
 You can use it to create open tickets, get real-time reports for task completion, construct action plans for your brick and mortar stores… it even allows you to request photo/signature verification for work completed.

 A whopping 92 percent of Compliant IA customers report saving time on store visits after implementing the solution.
 This cost-effective store execution tool can address all of your organization’s store communication needs.
 You can rest assured that things in your stores are running like clockwork… no matter where you are, or how little time you have to follow-up on task execution.
 So you can spend less time managing employees and more time doing the things you love.

 Jasmine Glasheen is a retail writer, content marketer, and brand representative.
-She is a frequent contributor to prominent retail magazines and news sites, tech blogs, and numerous fashion and lifestyle trade shows; she also provides thought leadership on the retail sector for The Robin Report, IBM, Retail Minded, Sourcing Journal, and many more.
-She’s been a Vend Top 100 Retail Influencer for 2 years running and is her Instagram is listed as one of Vend’s 15 Retail Instagram accounts to follow.
+She provides thought leadership on the retail sector for The Robin Report, IBM, Retail Minded, Sourcing Journal, and many more.
+She’s a Vend Top 100 Retail Influencer for 2 years running and her Instagram is listed as one of Vend’s 15 Retail Instagram accounts to follow.